H4HWV2011/msjarvis-public-docs/thesis/40-system-audit-and-operational-validation.md

   `JARVIS_API_KEY` set) and that BBB gate decisions are being durably logged.
 - ★ Verify that `confidence_decay` metadata is present on `msjarvis:5433` GBIM
   entities and that high-decay entities are flagged for episodic audit.
+- ★ Verify that `jarvis_bbb_watchdog.sh` is active in crontab and firing every 5
+  minutes; confirm `VERIFYANDTEST.sh` is accessible at `~/msjarvis-monitoring/VERIFYANDTEST.sh` and `scripts/VERIFYANDTEST.sh`.
 - Provide repeatable smoke tests that can be re-run after any code change, container restart, or remediation session.
 - Maintain the March 21, 2026 canonical integration test as the regression